core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 # State Diagram: Protection of CoAP Options # {#sec-option-protection-diag}

-{{fig-option-protection-diagram}} overviews the rules defined in {{general-rules}}, to determine whether a CoAP option that is originally specified as Class U or I for OSCORE has to be processed like if it was specified as Class E, when protecting an outgoing message.
+{{fig-option-protection-diagram}} overviews the rules defined in {{general-rules}}, to determine whether a CoAP option that is originally specified only as an outer option (Class U or I) for OSCORE has to be processed as Class E, when protecting an outgoing message.

 ~~~~~~~~~~~ aasvg
 ..........................